 Too much gelatin gives a rubbery result, when what we’re aiming at is a panna cotta that gives way to your spoon with a wiggly-collapse.
 It should melt in your mouth almost immediately, barely held together by the lightest addition of gelatin.

 If you like, you can make the panna cotta base without any added sweetener at all, as long as you use a super ripe mango to make the top layer.
-But for a little extra flavor depth, I like to add a tablespoon or so of raw honey, a smidge of vanilla and a good pinch of fine himalayan salt to bring everything together.
+But for a little extra flavor depth, I like to add a tablespoon or so of honey, a smidge of vanilla and a good pinch of Himalayan salt to bring everything together.
 (If you’re on the AIP, use vanilla bean powder rather than an alcohol based vanilla extract, but remember you’ll see a few flecks of vanilla throughout the finished Coconut Mango Panna Cotta.)

-The mango topping is beyond simple: the sweetest mango, blitzed together with a squeeze of fresh lime and another pinch of himalayan salt.
+The mango topping is beyond simple: the sweetest mango, blitzed together with a squeeze of fresh lime and another pinch of salt.
 Spooned on top of the just-set panna cotta, it’s the perfect complement to the vanilla-scented coconut base.
 Swirled together on your spoon, it’s the perfect yin and yang of a bite.

 If you want to make your mango panna cotta ahead of when you’d like to serve it, this recipe is super forgiving and will last a few days in the fridge just fine.
 However, I recommend that you make both the coconut base and the mango topping, then refrigerate them separately.
 You will want to give your mango coulis a stir and spoon it on top just before serving.